jpatel386/devops-course-project/README.md

 You will need to create your own trello account and get the key and token - these should be added to the .env file as trello_key and trello_token

+you will also need to add your devops board id in .env as trello_board_id